This page is a little out of date now! For my latest hiking gear updates check the menu above.

 - Designed for lightweight backpacking

 To increase the comfort I have transferred the stiff back pad from my old sack to the GoLite – this has also helped with the packing as it adds structure to the bag, but has added 160g to the weight!

-I chose a pack of about 50l because I was very aware of the problem that if you have a big bag you will eventually fill it.
+I chose a pack of about 50l because I was very aware of the problem that if you have a big bag you will eventually fill it with hiking gear.
 By limiting space I was setting a limit on what I will be carrying and so that will help keep the weight down.
 If I need extra volume for an extended trip, where I needed extra food, water and clothing, I could carry my sleeping mat externally.